Click the Options | Processing Settings menu and click on the Triggering tab or click the trigger toolbar button.

 Trigger Polarity: controls whether the trigger threshold is a positive or negative value.

-Threshold: Sets the trigger threshold in percent full scale.
+Threshold: Sets the trigger threshold.
+The threshold units correspond to the current calibration units.
 Note: You can also set the threshold by right clicking on the Time Series plot.

 Start signal generator on initial trigger event - this will delay the start of the signal generator until the first trigger event is detected.
 The signal generator utility must be open when the analyzer is started for this option to take effect.
 Please note that due to operating system latencies the exact time between the trigger event and the start of the generator cannot be precisely controlled.